SteeltoeOSS/Documentation/docs/management/metrics.md

 | `IngressIgnorePattern` | Regex pattern describing what incoming requests to ignore. | See `MetricsOptions` |
 | `EgressIgnorePattern` | Regex pattern describing what outgoing requests to ignore. | See `MetricsOptions` |

->NOTE: Each setting above must be prefixed with `Management:Endpoints:Metrics`.
+>Each setting above must be prefixed with `Management:Endpoints:Metrics`.

 To configure Observers, see [Metric Observers](/docs/3/management/metric-observers)